hellerve/blog/posts/zepto,_A_Eulogy.md

 Everything in zepto was malleable: it had `#lang` constructs similar to Racket, but much more primitive.
-Functions were able to hook themselves up into the system by providing a function that would translate the file into zepto’s AST, and zepto took over from there.
+Functions were able to hook themselves up into the system by promising that they would translate the file into zepto’s AST, and zepto took over from there.
 It’s a simple idea, but fairly powerful.

 ```